percona/pbm-docs/docs/installation.md

 ### `pbm` CLI

-You can install `pbm` CLI on any or all servers or desktop computers you wish to use it from, so long as those computers aren’t network-blocked from accessing the MongoDB cluster.
+You can install `pbm` CLI on any or all servers or desktop computers you wish to use it from.
+Those computers must not be network-blocked from accessing the MongoDB cluster.

 ## Install from Percona repositories